-The fundamental data types of IA-32 architecture are bytes, words, doublewords, quadwords, and double quadwords (see Figure 4-1).
+The fundamental data types are bytes, words, doublewords, quadwords, and double quadwords (see Figure 4-1).
 A byte is eight bits, a word is 2 bytes (16 bits), a doubleword is 4 bytes (32 bits), a quadword is 8 bytes (64 bits), and a double quadword is 16 bytes (128 bits).
 A subset of the IA-32 architecture instructions operates on these fundamental data types without any additional operand typing.